tshirtman/CV/README.md

 ### Ultimate-Smash-Friends (2008-2012)

-A plateform fight game, in `Python`, i moved on to other things now, but to date, my biggest personnal project.
+A plateform fight game, in `Python`, I moved on to other things now, but to date, my biggest personnal project.
 Got a few contributors, now hosted on Github:
 <https://github.com/tshirtman/ultimate-smash-friends>